Our Services

 Antibiotics for infection, procedures to relieve obstruction, or immunosuppressive therapy for inflammatory kidney diseases.

 Persistent oliguria—especially with symptoms like confusion, shortness of breath, chest pain, or severe swelling—requires prompt evaluation.
-If you're experiencing reduced urine output along with other concerning symptoms, use Ubie's free AI-powered Acute Kidney Injury (AKI) symptom checker to quickly assess whether you should seek immediate medical attention.
+If you're experiencing reduced urine output along with other concerning symptoms, take Ubie's free AI-powered symptom checker to quickly assess your kidney health and determine whether you should seek immediate medical attention.

 If you notice a sudden or persistent drop in urine output, don't ignore it.
 Speak to a doctor about any serious or life-threatening concerns—early action can make all the difference in protecting your kidney health.